MonzterDev/Learn-Roblox/docs/courses/creating-a-basic-obby/2-creating-some-jumps.md

 ## Adding more Jumps

-We'll now add more Jumps to our game by using the Jump part we created.
+We'll now add more Jumps to our game by **duplicating** the Jump part we created.

 1. Duplicate the Jump part
 2. Move the new Jump further infront of the original Jump part